top of page

 Why This Case Matters Beyond Google and Autodesk

-They feel modern.
-They feel innovative.
-But they’re also commonly used — and often legally vulnerable.
+Words like Flow, Spark, Nova, Pulse, and Wave feel modern and innovative.
+However, they are also commonly used and often legally vulnerable.
 As AI tools expand into overlapping markets like video editing, design software, content generation, and automation platforms, brand territories start colliding.

 The Autodesk vs Google case highlights a new reality: AI innovation is accelerating faster than trademark clearance.